heliprajapati/Data_science_project/README.md

 Data Analysis Project README Project Overview This project involves data analysis using Python and the pandas library.
 The goal of the project is to analyze a dataset containing educational results data from various districts and schools.
 The dataset is provided in a CSV file named 'UaceResults2011-2015.csv'.

+The dataset shows the district and school performance in the Uganda Advanced Certificate of Education (UACE) administered by the Uganda National Examinations Board (UNEB) from 2011 to 2015.
+The performance is indicated as the percentage of candidates who scored in each range of points that include 0-5, 6-10, 11-15, 16-20, 21-25.
+Gender breakdown is also indicated per school.
+We provide some analysis to try and get a better understanding of the results.
+The results are listed by school and show the performance in terms of how many students passed in a particular division.

 The analysis will focus on understanding trends and patterns in student performance, such as percentage distributions in different score ranges, gender-based differences, and overall district performance.

 Getting Started Prerequisites To run this project, you will need: